Choosing between Dialpad and JustCall for your business communications often comes down to five questions:

 Which platform is cheapest for a small sales team?

 JustCall is the most affordable communication platform, starting at $29/user/month with unlimited calling, unlimited AI transcription, and 500 SMS segments included.
 Dialpad starts at $15/user/month, but that plan limits CRM integrations and support hours, so most teams need the $25/user/month Pro plan.
-ZoomInfo's pricing is custom-quoted for paid plans, but ZoomInfo Lite offers a permanent free tier with 10 monthly export credits and access to the B2B database.
+ZoomInfo pricing is free to start with consumption credits based on usage.
+ZoomInfo Lite offers a permanent free tier with 10 monthly export credits and access to the B2B database.

 Can I use ZoomInfo with Dialpad or JustCall?